 Summer might have meant carefree days laying out by the pool when you’re all by yourselves.
 But as a parent, you should be more concerned about your baby’s comfort in the summer rather than your own.
 Overdress a baby and he/she could develop heat rash.
-Expose his/her fragile body to hot conditions and your baby might become vulnerable to painful sunburn.
-So it is essential for every parent especially new ones to take utmost care of their babies.
+Expose his/her fragile body to hot conditions and your baby might become vulnerable to a painful sunburn.
+So it is essential for every parent especially new ones to take the utmost care of their babies.
 Here are a few tips telling you how to keep your baby comfortable in the summer heat.

 Keep your baby hydrated

 Even if you don’t see the sweat dripping from your baby’s forehead, he/she can be losing precious fluids due to the hot weather.
 Flushed face, skin that is warm to touch, rapid breathing, and restlessness are warning signs of dehydration that you should watch for in your baby.
 Make sure that your baby drinks more water than usual in the summer and is well hydrated at all times.